 Credit bearing apprenticeship where you will earn your A.A.S. degree and a paycheck at the same time.
 You must successfully complete Lake Area Technical College’s Welding nine month diploma option before being eligible for this program.

 Our staff will continue to review additional apprenticeship opportunities as presented.
 These opportunities include:

 Each program will have its own course outline that will signify the length of the program with the apprenticeship and will vary depending on the courses required for graduation and on-the-job training requirements.
 Some programs will be eligible for financial aid and/or GI benefits.
 Depending on the sponsoring business, tuition reimbursement may apply.

 Employers are the foundation of every apprenticeship program and the skills needed by their workforce are at the core.
 Registered Apprenticeships are a proven strategy for developing a talent pipeline of qualified workers.
-The following industry leaders are partnering with Lake Area Tech to identify effective workforce solutions and collaborative approaches to fill workforce demands.
+The following industry leaders are partnering with Lake Area Technical College to identify effective workforce solutions and collaborative approaches to fill workforce demands.